lightbend-labs/akkaserverless-wirelessmesh-java/README.md

 ```
 Or check it in Google Cloud Console https://console.cloud.google.com/cloudpubsub/topic/list

-#### Step 2: set up service account key file
+#### Step 2: Set up service account key file
 To connect Akka Serverless to your Google Cloud Pub/Sub you must authenticate using a service account.
-To create your [service account](https://cloud.google.com/docs/authentication/production#cloud-console).
-After creating your service account, you need to download the service account key as a JSON file.
+Create your [service account](https://cloud.google.com/docs/authentication/production#cloud-console) and download the service account key as a JSON file.
+Have a look at the Prerequisites section for details on how to set up the service account for proper access to Google Pubsub.

 Now use the [akkasls](https://developer.lightbend.com/docs/akka-serverless/getting-started/set-up-development-env.html) command-line tool to give Akka Serverless access to your broker:

 ```
-akkasls project set broker --broker-service gcp-pubsub --gcp-key-file testing-pubsub-310212-fec7d0612927.json
+akkasls project set broker --broker-service gcp-pubsub \
+  --gcp-key-file testing-pubsub-310212-fec7d0612927.json
 ```

 ### LIFX integration for toggling nightlight